francescopelosio-debug/blacktrails-saas-pro/README.md

 - Treat features as standalone packages, only import from the top-level barrel (index.ts) file.
 Eg `import { BillingStatus } from '@app/features/billing`.
 - If a component is used in multiple features and doesn't depend on external state (like data fetching), consider adding it to the ui library, otherwise add it to the core feature.
 - Keep components clean, eg if there is complex business logic, like useQuery or useMutation hooks, move them into a separate hook in `hooks/`

+### Next.js app

+The Next.js app is built using the app router, imports from `next/router` are disabled.
+If you need to use the pages router you can disable the rule in `.eslintrc.js` and `.vscode/settings.json`.

 ## License